 How does Phishing work?

 The most common type of phishing is the attacker approaching their target, usually by email, posing as a legitimate company and through this, attempting to pry personal information or login information from the target.
 The emails often rely on invoking a sense of alarm or (ironically), loss of security.
 The phishing attack could be a pretend message from your “bank” or a place where you keep your information, such as Google Drive.
-The phishers can tell you there has been a breach in information, and will ask you to log in through their website to ensure “you are you”, or to change your password.
-This site is then a fake website, only used to gain the targets’ login details for said instances, such as the bank or their Google account.
+The phishers can tell you there has been a data breach, and will ask you to log in through their website to ensure “you are you”, or to change your password.
+This site is then a fake website, only used to gain the targets’ login details for the said instances, such as the bank or their Google accounts.

 The phishing email could also “warn” you that your password to a software or application is getting out of date, and they will ask you to create a new password.
 As you add in your old and new password, the phishers gain access to your old (aka, real) password in the software or program and use this to log in and gain your private information.

 Most phishing attacks still come via email, but they aren’t the only medium for phishing attacks anymore.
 They can also occur via instant messages, social media or even search engine ads, such as Google Ads.
 What all of the scams have in common is that they include a link to a website, which then tries to get you to give away your login credentials to a specific website, or to surrender your private data such as social security details or bank card number.

 Spear phishing refers to a more personalized form of phishing.
 In spear-phishing attacks, the hacker seeks to find out as much as they can about you – your name, company, position, number, anything they can find.
 They then use this information to their advantage to pretend to be someone you know and trust, to get you to perform the requests the attacker asks for.